mvxt/complete-software-roadmap/README.md

 # The Complete Software Roadmap & Checklist

-## by Static Void Academy
+A giant roadmap and visual checklist for software engineering concepts by the Static Void Academy.

-A giant roadmap and visual checklist for software engineering concepts.
 What did we miss?
 Have any feedback?
 [Open an issue](https://github.com/Static-Void-Academy/complete-software-roadmap/issues) or feel free to open a PR according to [guidelines below](#contributing).

-To view this graphic in its entirety, check it out on the [Static Void Academy's website](https://staticvoid.dev/roadmap).
+To view this graphic in its entirety, check it out on the [Static Void Academy's website](https://staticvoid.dev/software-roadmap).

 ## Contributing